mwat56/Nele/README.md

 ### User/password file & handling

-The same is true for the `-uXX` options, most of which need a username and the name of the password file to use.
+Only usable from the commandline as well are the `-uXX` options, most of which need a username and the name of the password file to use.
+_Note_ that whenever you're prompted to input a password this will _not_ be echoed to the console.

     $ ./blog -ua testuser1 -uf pwaccess.db

      password:
     repeat pw:
         added 'testuser1' to list
     $ _

 The password input is not echoed to the console, therefor you don't see it.